DocumentWDP-1

 4.1 Purpose

-Each severity level has an associated priority value (0-8, higher = more urgent).
-Priorities enable:
+Each severity level has an associated priority value in the range 0-8, where higher values indicate greater urgency.
+Priority values enable:

 4.2 Priority Values